alaffin12/stackedit/Bastion.md

 Upkeep: 20 gp/wk
 *Meditation.* Make a Wisdom check.
 If you roll higher than 15 choose an attribute, otherwise roll a d6 and determine at random.
 You have advantage on that saving throw this week.

+**Observator**
+Upkeep: 20 gp/wk
+*Peer into the Planes.* You may cast the spell contact other plane once th

 ----